Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 # => 70218315588860
 ```

 Upon instantiation, each object also generates its own unique state.
 By state, we mean the collection of all the instance variables belonging to the object.
-In the case of our 'Robot' objects above, for each object there is only one instance variable, `@name`.
-Thus, the collection of the instance variables for each of our 'Robot' objects is accounted for by each object's respective `@name` instance variable.
+In the case of our Robot objects above, for each object there is only one instance variable, `@name`.
+Thus, the collection of the instance variables for each of our Robot objects is accounted for by each object's respective `@name` instance variable.

 Instance variables keep track of an object's state (LS OOP book).
 More precisely, instance variables keep track of information about an object's state (LS OOP book).
-For instance, the `@name` instance variable belonging to our `r2d2` 'Robot' object references the value `"R2D2"`.
+For instance, the `@name` instance variable belonging to our `r2d2` Robot object references the value `"R2D2"`.
 This piece of data or information is what comprises the state of an object, and is what the `@name` instance variable is tracking.
-It is unique from the values associated with the `@name` instance variable belonging to our other 'Robot' object, `c3p0`.
+It is unique from the values associated with the `@name` instance variable belonging to our other Robot object, `c3p0`.

 ```ruby
 p r2d2